Insight

 What this means for families

 Compare locally, not nationally.
-A “UK average” figure underestimates costs for London families and overestimates them for families in the cheaper regions.
+A “UK average” figure underestimates costs for London families and overestimates them for families in lower-priced regions.
 Whatever your area, the median for your specific UK city or town is the relevant comparison — browse Funeral Cost Index area pages for the live local figures.

 The within-region spread is wider than the between-region gap.
-Even in the most expensive UK region the spread between the cheapest and most expensive providers in the same town typically runs to £1,000–£2,000 on a direct cremation.
-Families paying the regional median are likely overpaying relative to the cheapest local option; comparing two or three local Standardised Price Lists is where the actionable saving is.
+Even in the higher-priced UK region the spread between the lower and upper ends of the local range in the same town typically runs to £1,000–£2,000 on a direct cremation.
+Families paying the regional median are may find materially different prices within the local published-price range; comparing two or three local Standardised Price Lists is where the actionable saving is.

 Direct cremation closes the regional gap.
-The regional London-vs-cheapest gap is materially smaller for direct cremation than for fully attended cremation funerals — direct cremation prices are more standardised and the geographic premium is smaller.
+The London-vs-lower-region median gap is materially smaller for direct cremation than for fully attended cremation funerals — direct cremation prices are more standardised and the geographic premium is smaller.
 For families willing to consider direct cremation, the choice substantially neutralises the London premium.

 Frequently asked questions